Norman Kerr: Early life and education

-Norman Shanks Kerr was born at Morrison's Court, Argyle Street, Glasgow, Scotland on 17 May 1834, the eldest son of Alexander Kerr (1800-1855) and Helen (née Shanks) Kerr (b.
-1813).
-His father, Alexander, was a merchant and ship owner who lived at Florentine Bank House, Hillhead, and who died in 1855.
+Norman Shanks Kerr was born at Morrison's Court, Argyle Street, Glasgow, Scotland on 17 May 1834, the eldest son of Alexander Kerr (1800–1855) and Helen (née Shanks) Kerr (1813–1848).
+His father, Alexander, was a merchant and ship owner who lived at Florentine Bank House, Hillhead.

 Norman Kerr studied at the Western Academy and the High School, then worked as a journalist on the Glasgow Mail before entering University, graduating from the University of Glasgow in 1861 as Doctor of Medicine (M.D.) and Master of Surgery (C.M.).

 Even from these student days he was interested in the study of alcoholism; he was a member of the temperance Coffee Tavern Company of Glasgow and organised the first Total Abstinence Society for students in 1857.
 In 1853 he attended the inaugural meeting of the United Kingdom Alliance at Manchester and he was the first secretary of the Glasgow Abstainers' Union.
 In 1858 he was secretary for the non-political "The Independent Union" of students.